minio/mc/docs/minio-admin-complete-guide.md

   remove   remove policy
   list     list all policies
-  info     show info on a policy
+  info     show info on a policy set      set IAM policy on a user or group
 ```

 *Example: Add a new policy 'newpolicy' on MinIO, with policy from /tmp/newpolicy.json.*